openkraken/website/docs/plugins/plugin/development.en-US.md

 View the project source code: https://github.com/openkraken/kraken_plugin_examples/tree/main/plugins/my_kraken_plugin

-Next, a simple example demonstrates how to add a custom API to Kraken's JS environment.
+Next, a simple example is used to demonstrate how to add a custom API to Kraken's JS environment.

 Our goal is to create a plug-in, and then add a global object of `alarmClock`, and support to register a callback in the JS layer to handle the alarm sound, and then implement the timer function in the Dart layer.